mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 $$W = (X^{T}X)^{-1}X^{T}y$$

-#### Each parameter coefficient can be independently estimated
+#### Each parameter coefficient can be independently estimated and there is no linear dependence across features

-An invertible matrix...
+A consequence of there being a unique solution to the linear regression problem is that each parameter coefficient can be independently estimated.

+To better understand this, let's imagine a case where the parameter coefficients aren't independent.
+Let's take the example of predicting home prices.
+If we have two features, `num_rooms` and `num_bedrooms`, these are likely highly correlated and so will make the resulting input $$X$$ matrix more likely to be ill-conditioned or singular.

 #### No linear dependence across features